 Getting to sleep on an airplane is no easy feat.
 Many people find sleeping on airplanes to be rather difficult.
-Unless you are in first class or a private jet, chances are you aren’t the most comfortable you’ve ever been.
-However, sleeping on an airplane is key to surviving long flights.
+Unless you are in first-class or a private jet, chances are you aren’t the most comfortable you’ve ever been.
+However, sleeping on an airplane is key to maintaining sanity on long flights.
 Not only does it kill some time, but it will help you prepare for time changes.

 Read here for a complete guide of how to actually fall asleep on an airplane!

 9. Put on some comfy clothes!

 This one if difficult, but is key to surviving long flights and being prepared for your vacation to come.
 This will also help with dealing with jet lag.

 Star by setting your watch or phone to the new time zone.
 This will help get you used to the new schedule.
 I have found taking my daily medicines according to the new time zone helps my body adjust faster.

 Thank you for reading maintaining sanity on long flights!
 Please leave your tips below!